Sev Ohanian: 2018–present: Searching and beyond

-Ohanian co-wrote the script and produced the film Searching with his often collaborators co-writer and director Aneesh Chaganty, and fellow producer Natalie Qasabian.
-Searching premiered at Sundance 2018, and was theatrically released in August by Sony Screen Gems, making over $75 million worldwide against an $880,000 budget.
-The film starred John Cho and Debra Messing, and won the Sundance NEXT Audience Award, as well as the Alfred P. Sloan Feature Film Award.
-Ohanian was the recipient of the Sundance Institute/Amazon Studios Narrative Producers Award.
+Ohanian co-wrote and produced the film Searching, starring John Cho and Debra Messing, with his frequent collaborators and fellow USC alums Aneesh Chaganty and Natalie Qasabian.
+Searching premiered at Sundance in 2018, where it won the NEXT Audience Award and Alfred P. Sloan Feature Film Award, and was theatrically released by Sony Screen Gems, making $75 million worldwide against an $880,000 budget.
+That year, Ohanian was the recipient of the Sundance Institute/Amazon Studios Narrative Producers Award.

 Ohanian co-wrote and produced the film Run, which sold to Lionsgate after a bidding war.
-Run, which stars Sarah Paulson and Kiera Allen, was released in 2020 on Hulu, dropping plans for a wide theatrical release because of the worldwide coronavirus outbreak.
+Run, which stars Sarah Paulson and Kiera Allen, was released in 2020 on Hulu, dropping plans for a theatrical release due to the worldwide COVID-19 pandemic.
 In its opening weekend, it broke records as Hulu's most-watched film premiere.

-In 2018, Ohanian partnered with Ryan Coogler and Zinzi Coogler to form a production company, Proximity Media.
-They have so far produced and performed rewrites on Space Jam: A New Legacy, starring LeBron James and the Looney Tunes, the Academy Award-winning Judas and the Black Messiah, starring Daniel Kaluuya and Lakeith Stanfield, and Creed III, directed by and starring Michael B. Jordan.
+In 2018, Ohanian partnered with Ryan Coogler and Zinzi Coogler to form a multimedia production company, Proximity Media.
+They have so far produced Space Jam: A New Legacy, starring LeBron James and the Looney Tunes, the Academy Award-winning Judas and the Black Messiah, starring Daniel Kaluuya and Lakeith Stanfield, and Creed III, directed by and starring Michael B. Jordan.
 Creed III opened to $100.4 million globally, setting a franchise box office record, and went on to gross over $276 million worldwide.

-In August 2019, Ohanian was announced as a producer of Missing alongside Natalie Qasabian and Aneesh Chaganty.
-The movie was directed by Will Merrick and Nick Johnson, who co-wrote the screenplay based on a treatment by Ohanian and Chaganty.
+In August 2019, Ohanian was announced as a producer of Missing, the follow-up to Searching, alongside Natalie Qasabian and Aneesh Chaganty.
+The film was directed by Will Merrick and Nick Johnson, who co-wrote the screenplay based on a treatment by Ohanian and Chaganty.

-In February 2021, it was announced Ohanian's company Proximity Media has signed a five-year exclusive TV deal with Disney.
+In February 2021, it was announced Ohanian's company Proximity Media had signed a five-year exclusive TV deal with Disney.
 Also in 2021, Ohanian was selected by The Hollywood Reporter for their annual 35 under 35 Rising Executives list.
-Notably his sister, Ramela Ohanian, was also selected for the list.
+Notably his sister, attorney Ramela Ohanian, was also selected for that year's list.

 In 2025, Ohanian produced Sinners alongside Ryan Coogler and Zinzi Coogler.
-The film was critically acclaimed and has grossed over $366 million at the global box office.
+The film received critical acclaim, grossed $368 million at the global box office and garnered a record sixteen nominations at the 98th Academy Awards.

-In August 2025, Ohanian was announced as one of Variety's 41 leaders under 40.
-In September, the Armenian Film Society inducted Ohanian into its Armenian Film Hall of Fame, and was awarded keys to the city of Glendale.
+In August 2025, Ohanian was named one of Varietys 41 leaders under 40.
+In September, the Armenian Film Society inducted him into its Armenian Film Hall of Fame, and he was awarded keys to the city of Glendale.